NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Why offer the same old thing that caused the failure of both Life Scope S bedside station and Life Scope M bedside monitor?
 The problematic module racks and old modules cannot be merchantable since there was no longer any new module under development!

-Life Scope J Bedside Monitor was not a bona fide modular monitor
+Life Scope J Bedside Monitor was just pretending to be a modular monitor

 The purpose of the questionable module racks and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including foreign employees).
 It was a powerful way to get the audience to nod their heads when making claim that the Life Scope J is a modular monitor.